westmarkdev/NinjaScript-Documentation-Migration/src/output/final/onrender2.md

 Used to draw custom content to a Market Analyzer Column, such as a graph.

-## This method is called during the following conditions:
+## This method is called during the following conditions

 - The Market Analyzer is scrolled